-All warrants to be issued to our directors and executive management on October 31, 2020, confer the right to subscribe nominal DKK 2 shares against payment of DKK 2.
+All warrants to be issued to our directors and executive management on or before December 31, 2020, confer the right to subscribe nominal DKK 2 shares against payment of DKK 2.
 Warrants may, however, not be exercised for a period of 180 days following the closing of the offering.

-Under the terms of our financing agreement with EIB related to a financing facility of €20.0 million, we may, at our sole option, draw down on the facility in three separate tranches of €7.0 million, €6.0 million and €7.0 million.
+Under the terms of our financing agreement with EIB related to a financing facility of $\in 20.0$ million, we may, subject to certain conditions, draw down on the facility in three separate tranches of $\in 7.0$ million, $\in 6.0$ million and $\in 7.0$ million.
 In addition, we and EIB are in the process of finalizing an amendment to the EIB Loan Agreement concerning warrants to be issued in the event that we draw down a tranche, or EIB Warrants.